Canada Day fireworks take place on July 1st in Abbotsford, Burnaby, Coquitlam, Delta, Harrison Hot Springs, Port Coquitlam, Surrey and White Rock.

 Burnaby Canada Day Fireworks

-Burnaby has Canada Day events at Burnaby Village Museum, Edmonds Community Centre and Central Park.
+Burnaby has Canada Day events at Burnaby Village Museum, Edmonds Community Centre, Central Park and a couple of other locations.

 Click Canada Day in Burnaby for more information.